Some canonical metrics {\em via} Aubin's local deformations: Proof of Theorems and

 Let us suppose $\tilde{W}_{ijij}^+=\tilde{W}_{ijik}^+=0$ for every $i\neq j\neq k$.
 By \eqref{wijikplus}, letting $r\to 0$ we have

 More explicitly, we obtain the system

 by \eqref{coeffweylplus}, the system becomes

 If $x_i\neq 0$ for every $i=1,2,3,4$, a straightforward computation shows that the system does not admit any real solution: therefore, the components $\tilde{W}_{ijik}^+$ cannot simultaneously vanish.
 Thus, without loss of generality, we may suppose $x_4=0$.
 This implies immediately that two out of the three remaining variables must be zero.
 Let us suppose that $x_2=x_3=x_4=0$ and $x_1\neq 0$ (the other cases are analogous).
-By $\tilde{W}_{ijij}^+=0$, letting $r\to 0$, \eqref{wijijplus} implies that
+By $\tilde{W}_{ijij}^+=0$, for a sufficiently small $r$, \eqref{wijijplus} implies that

-However, since using \eqref{coeffweylplus} and \eqref{coeffweyl} one has
+However, since using \eqref{coeffweyl} and \eqref{coeffweylplus} one has

-we get a contradiction, since, by definition of $f$, the ratio $f'/f''$ is negative on $B_r$. \end{case} \begin{case}[$p\in B_r\setminus B_{\frac{r}{2}}$] As before, let us suppose that $\tilde{W}_{ijij}^+= \tilde{W}_{ijik}^+=0$ for every $i\neq j\neq k$.
+we get a contradiction, since, by definition of $f$, the ratio $f'/f''$ is negative on $B_{\frac{r}{2}}$. \end{case} \begin{case}[$p\in S\setminus B_{\frac{r}{2}}$] As before, let us suppose that $\tilde{W}_{ijij}^+= \tilde{W}_{ijik}^+=0$ for every $i\neq j\neq k$.
 As $r\to 0$, by \eqref{wijijplus} and \eqref{wijikplus} we obtain the system

-As in the proof of Theorem \ref{t-aub}, if we suppose that $\weyl^+$ does not identically vanish at $p$, eventually choosing $\lambda$ outside of a finite set of values, we obtain a contradiction: therefore, $\weyl^+=0$ at $p$, which is impossible for the conclusions of Case 2. \end{case} Thus,
+As in the proof of Theorem \ref{t-aub}, if we suppose that $\weyl^+$ does not identically vanish at $p$, possibly choosing $\lambda$ outside of a finite set of values, we obtain a contradiction: therefore, $\weyl^+=0$ at $p$, which is impossible for the conclusions of Case 2. \end{case} Thus,

-on $B_r$: since $M$ is closed, we can repeat the argument finitely-many times to prove the claim.
+on S: since $M$ is compact, we can repeat the argument presented in Step 2 of the proof of Theorem \ref{t-aub} to prove the claim.

 Note that the proof is analogous if we consider $\weyl_{\tilde{g}}^-$. \end{proof}

 Now, we prove the general condition defined in Theorem \ref{t-mixed} \begin{proof}[Proof of Theorem \ref{t-mixed}] First, note that, if $t=1$, there is nothing to show: indeed $\weyl=\operatorname{W^+}+\operatorname{W^-}$, therefore Aubin's Theorem guarantees that the claim is true.
 If $t=0$, we obtain Theorem \ref{t-sd}.